nginxinc/nginx-controller-lab/README.md

 Introduction
 ------------

 This repo contains the documentation sources for the NGINX Controller 3.x UDF lab.
-Tarball builds of the html build output are also available as releases.
-GitHub Actions builds the documentation on each push to the `main` branch.
+Tarball builds of the html build output are also available as Releases.
+GitHub Actions builds the documentation on each Pull Request.
+A Push to the `main` branch will both build the documentation and create a Release.

 Setup
 -----